top of page

 Pensions Freedoms

-The challenge of creating a sustainable retirement income is a relatively recent one for UK retirees.
+The challenge of creating a sustainable retirement income is relatively recent for UK retirees.
 In the 2014 Budget, Chancellor George Osborne announced radical pension freedoms, which came into force in 2015, allowing retirees to access their Defined Contribution pensions flexibly from the age of 55 without incurring tax penalties.
 Before pension freedoms, most retirees purchased an annuity, which had become less attractive due to falling annuity rates.

 The '4% rule'